 Diabetes Research Grant

 Over 500 million people are living with diabetes worldwide.
-And the number keeps climbing.
-The research to change that deserves better tools and support.
-That’s why we’re here.
+The number keeps climbing.
+The research to change that deserves better tools and real support.

 Why the Garmin vívoactive 5 for diabetes research?

 The vívoactive 5 is more than a smartwatch.
-With Labfront, it becomes a full physiological sensor suite that runs 24/7.
-Sleep actigraphy.
-Enhanced BBI.
-Stress scores.
-Activity and recovery patterns.
-These aren’t vanity metrics.
-They’re exactly the kinds of continuous, passive signals that tell a story about someone’s health long before a clinical threshold is crossed.
+With Labfront, it becomes a continuous physiological sensor suite running 24/7: sleep actigraphy, enhanced BBI, stress scores, and activity and recovery patterns.
+These aren't vanity metrics.
+They're exactly the kinds of passive, real-world signals that tell you something meaningful about a person's health long before a clinical threshold is crossed.

 Type 2 diabetes develops slowly, quietly, across months and years of disrupted sleep, elevated stress, and reduced metabolic resilience.
-The vívoactive 5 helps capture all of that in the real world.*
+The vívoactive 5 captures all of that outside the lab.*

 Why Labfront for wearable health research?

 Raw wearable data is messy.
-Anyone who’s worked with it knows this.
-Labfront is the engine that makes that data actually usable.
-Your data is structured, synchronized, and ready for analysis without the usual preprocessing headaches.
-If you’ve ever spent more time wrangling data than analyzing it, you’ll understand why this matters.
+Anyone who's worked with it knows this.
+Labfront structures, synchronizes, and prepares your data for analysis without the usual preprocessing headaches.
+If you've ever spent more time wrangling data than interpreting it, you'll understand why that matters.

 Together, the vívoactive 5 and Labfront give researchers a complete, deployable wearable research stack.
 You focus on the science.
 We handle the infrastructure.

-We want projects that use wearable data to get ahead of diabetes, not just document it.
-That might look like identifying early physiological signatures of insulin resistance.
-It might be a behavioral intervention study that uses real-time feedback to shift risk trajectories.
-It might be something we haven’t thought of yet.
+Projects that use wearable data to get ahead of diabetes, not just document it.
+That might mean identifying early physiological signatures of insulin resistance, or running a behavioral intervention study that uses real-time feedback to shift risk trajectories.
+It might be something we haven't thought of yet.

-If you’re working on something that uses continuous data to prevent or smarter manage Type 2 diabetes, we want to hear from you.
-Researchers, clinicians, and students across the Americas and EMEA are all eligible to apply.
+If you're using continuous data to prevent or more precisely manage Type 2 diabetes, we want to hear from you.
+Researchers, clinicians, and students across the Americas and EMEA are all eligible.
 This grant was built to be accessible, not just for well-funded labs with existing infrastructure.

-We ran a similar grant focused on women's health, and the quality of research that came out of it reminded us why this model works.
+We ran a similar grant focused on women's health, and the quality of research it produced reminded us why this model works.
 Good researchers with the right tools do good work.
-It's that simple.

-Applications are open now and close April 3.
-Four weeks.
-If you’ve been sitting on a research idea waiting for the right resources, this is your window.
+Applications are open now and close April 15.
+If you've been sitting on a research idea waiting for the right resources, this is your window.

 *Garmin devices are consumer grade devices and are not designed or intended to monitor or diagnose diseases or any medical conditions.
 Find information on https://www.garmin.com/legal/atdisclaimer